wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  If no ECS option was provided, the client's address is used.

+Contavalli, et al.        Expires July 16, 2015                [Page 13]

+Internet-Draft        Client Subnet in DNS Queries          January 2015

    o  If there was an ECS option, the ADDRESS from it MAY be used if
       local policy allows.
-Policy can vary depending on the agreements

-Contavalli, et al.        Expires June 17, 2016                [Page 13]

-Internet-Draft        Client Subnet in DNS Queries         December 2015

-      the operator of the Intermediate Nameserver has with Authoritative Nameserver operators; see Section 12.2.
+Policy can vary depending on the agreements the operator of the Intermediate Nameserver has with Authoritative Nameserver operators; see Section 12.2.
 If policy does not allow, a REFUSED response must be sent.